devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Terraform doesn't want the steps; it wants the shape.
 It figures out the steps itself by building a dependency graph from the references in your configuration, which is exactly why `terraform graph` exists, and why correct ordering "just works" in the vast majority of configurations without you ever specifying it manually.

 **Architect's note:** this is the single biggest mindset shift for engineers coming from shell scripts, Ansible playbooks, or hand-run AWS CLI commands.
-Fighting the declarative model — trying to force step-by-step ordering, trying to make Terraform "do a thing" rather than "reach a state," writing configuration that only makes sense if applied in a specific sequence by a specific person — is where most early Terraform pain in a new team comes from.
+Fighting the declarative model, trying to force step-by-step ordering, trying to make Terraform "do a thing" rather than "reach a state," writing configuration that only makes sense if applied in a specific sequence by a specific person, is where most early Terraform pain in a new team comes from.
 The people who struggle longest with Terraform are usually the strongest imperative scripters, because they keep instinctively reaching for "and then do X" instead of "and X should exist."

 ---